angulardart/site-angulardart/src/angular/tutorial/toh-pt0.md

   url: /angular/tutorial/toh-pt1
 ---
 <?code-excerpt path-base="toh-0"?>
-This tutorial starts with a bare-bones Angular app.
+This tutorial starts with a bare-bones Angular app, derived from the <live-example name="quickstart">quickstart example</live-example>.
-Run the <live-example name="quickstart">live example</live-example>
-to see the app.

 ## Create the app